openwrt/openwrt/readme.txt

 Flash instruction
 =================
-1.Create a simple http server using caddy V1.0
+1.Create a simple http server (nginx etc)
-2.set ttl enable
+2.set uart enable
 To enable writing to the console, you must reset to factory settings Then you see uboot boot, press the keyboard 4 button (enter uboot command line) If it is not successful, repeat the above operation of restoring the factory settings.